 One of the things doctors insist on is that customers have seen their doctor for a medical exam within the last three years before consulting with them.
 The doctor may send a message requesting further clarification before coming up with a practical, detailed treatment plan.

 The doctor reviews the initial treatment request within two hours of receiving it during business hours.
 Outside of business hours, customers should expect to have their treatment request reviewed within 24 hours.

 Once the doctor has determined what treatment is needed and discussed it with the patient, they write out a prescription.
 U.S-based pharmacy packages the medication discreetly and ships it to the patient's preferred address.
-Most doctors prescribe 12 doses a month at a rate of $65.
+Most medical providers prescribe 12 doses a month at a rate of $65.
 The first two weeks' treatment is free.

 Men who feel they need more than 12 tablets a month are free to discuss this with the doctor.
 Insurance does not cover the prescriptions; however, the medication is priced lower than most insurance plan options.

 Users of such sites must be over 18 years of age.
 Underage users will have their information deleted.
 Anyone who suspects that a minor is using the site's services must report it immediately for investigation.
 Users can access the site and undergo an online consultation.